code-warrior/dockspacer/README.md

 — Roy Vanegas

 ## Installation
-1. Download and unzip the “dockspacer-master.zip” file from the “Download ZIP” link
+1. Download and unzip the `dockspacer-master.zip` file from the “Download ZIP” link
 2. Open The Terminal and navigate into the unzipped folder
 3. Run `dockspacer` from The Terminal: